Should I eat fruit? How much fruit is OK to eat? How much is too much? Will the sugar in fruit make me gain weight?

 If you want to maximize the health effects of fruit, focus on the fruit with the greatest amount of fiber, vitamins and minerals compared to the sugar and calorie content.
 Refer to the image below to compare different fruits.
 Berries are the best!

-Fruit is always bad if it is juiced or dried
+Fruit isn’t as healthy if it is juiced or dried

-Many of the fruit juices on the market aren’t even “real” fruit juices.
+Many of the fruit juices on the market aren’t even “real” fruit.
 You can pretty much call them sugar water!
 They are often made from water, some sort of concentrate and a whole lot of added sugar.

-Even if you do find a juice that is 100% real fruit, it is still bad for you.
+Even if you do find a juice that is 100% real fruit, it’s probably still not a great idea to consume often.

 The amount of sugar in juice can be the same as a soft drink.